Wilcoxon Rank Sum /Mann-Whitney U test

 run;

-1. Perform the Mann-Whitney U Test: Use the PROC NPAR1WAY procedure to perform the test.
+1. Perform the Wilcoxon rank-sum Test: Use the PROC NPAR1WAY procedure to perform the test.
 The wilcoxon option specifies that you want to perform the Wilcoxon rank-sum test.
 When computing the asymptotic Wilcoxon two-sample test, PROC NPAR1WAY uses a continuity correction by default.
 If specify the CORRECT=NO option in the PROC NPAR1WAY statement, the procedure does not use a continuity correction.
+Typically, we will also want the Hodges-Lehman confidence intervals.
+To get these you will need to add hl to the pro npar1way statement.

-/* Perform Mann-Whitney U test - with continuity correction by default*/
+/* Perform Wilcoxon rank-sum test - with continuity correction by default*/

 class grp;